 On 24 October the final proposals were considered and the new scheme of Polling Places was agreed.
 It was decided that the scheme would take effect from the date of poll of any election/referendum held or on of publication of the revised Register of Electors on 1st December 2019 whichever is sooner.
 The full reports and minutes from the 24 October meeting can be found here.

 What happens next?

-All submission will be considered by officers and the Electoral Matters Committee and a set of draft recommendations will be drawn up for consultation in September and October.
+All submissions were considered by officers and the Electoral Matters Committee.
+A set of draft recommendations were drawn up for consultation which ran until 7 October.

 Conclusions of the review will be published at the end of November 2019.

 The review and where to send your comments

 or posted to:

 c/o Electoral Services Manager

 Redditch Borough Council

 Walter Stranz Square